 - You move out of the DHMP network area.
-DHMP covers Adams, Arapahoe, Jefferson, and Denver Counties. - You need to get 2 or more services at the same time and one of the services is not available in the DHMP network.
-Your provider tells DHMP that you need to get the services at the same time. - You are enrolled in DHMP by mistake. - You feel, and the State, HCPF, agrees, that you are getting poor quality of care, lack access to DHMP services, or lack access to the types of providers that you need. - Your PCP leaves the DHMP network. - Other reasons that are approved by HCPF.
+DHMP covers Adams, Arapahoe, Jefferson, and Denver Counties. - When you need multiple services at once and one is not available in the DHMP network and your provider tells DHMP that you need to get them at the same time. - You are enrolled in DHMP by mistake. - You feel, and the State (HCPF) agrees, that you are getting poor quality of care, lack access to DHMP services, or lack access to the types of providers that you need. - Your PCP leaves the DHMP network. - Other reasons that are approved by HCPF.